gep13/gep13/input/blog/windows-phone-7-updating-the-nokia-lumia-800-to-710810779.md

 Title: Windows Phone 7 Updating the Nokia Lumia 800 to 7.10.8107.79
 Published: 8/2/2012
 Tags:
-- Nokia.
-Lumia 800
+- nokia lumia 800
-- Update
+- update
-- Windows Phone 7
+- windows phone 7
 ---

 Tonight I started to configure my new Windows Phone 7, the [Nokia Lumia 800](http://www.nokia.com/gb-en/products/phone/lumia800/).
 I was lucky enough to receive this phone when I attended the [Windows Phone 7 Bootcamp](http://www.gep13.co.uk/blog/windows-phone-7-bootcamp-uk-tech-days) in London, which was part of UK Tech Days, which is organised and run by Microsoft.